ahmdhfz14/5MG/README.md

 KR Explaination: Jalkhan

-First Order Logic of KR:
+First Order Logic of KR: Adam

 How KR solves the goal: Hafiz